rohit22173/angular-assignment/README.md

     * Add validations so that the "Contact No." field should exactly be the 10 digits and shouldn't accept alphanumeric characters.
     * Show the error messages (which field is empty, contact accepts 10 digit number only etc).
     * Disable the "Create Hero" button if the form is invalid.
-4. Add unit testcases for sufficient code coverage.
-5. Refactor and optimise the code.
+4. Refactor and optimise the code.

 Please note -